 - Vehicle accidents

-Other types of construction accidents that are likely to be handled through workers' compensation include:
+There are several types of accidents that will likely be handled through workers' compensation, including:

 - Unsafe premises

 It is important to note, that without first evaluating your case, it is impossible to definitively determine whether or not a third party may be liable.
 In the case of ladder accidents, for example, there may be grounds for a product liability claim against the manufacturer or designer of the ladder.